Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 Does a property price drop look likely in Vietnam as of 2026?

-As of early 2026, the likelihood of a meaningful nationwide property price drop in Vietnam over the next 12 months is low, though pockets of softness in overpriced luxury segments are plausible.
+As of 2026, the likelihood of a meaningful nationwide residential property price decline in Vietnam over the next 12 months looks medium for weak luxury assets but low to medium for legal mainstream homes in good urban locations.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Vietnam.